getlarge/nx-heroku/packages/nx-heroku/README.md

 Run `nx test nx-heroku` to execute the unit tests via [Jest](https://jestjs.io).

+---

+## Conventions

+The application names deployed on Heroku are composed with the pattern `${appPrefixName}-${appName}-${environment}`.
+Due to some length limitations (32 characters), the environment name is shortened and the application name might shorten as well.

+Examples:

+- `aloes-my-service-dev`
+- `aloes-frontend-staging`
+- `aloes-myapp-prod`

+This logic is applied in this [Heroku helpers module](./src/executors/common/heroku/apps.ts)

 ## Deploying to Heroku

 To deploy your application to Heroku, you need to have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.

-When running the executor for the first time, you will be prompted to login to Heroku.
-You can also login manually by running `heroku login`.
 In Github Actions, it comes already installed.

-### Deploy
+When running the executor, it will login to Heroku with the credentials (`email`, `apiKey`) provided via the executors options.

-#### Generate target
+### Generate target

 To generate a target for your application, run the following command: